nextflow-io/nextflow/README.md

 License
 =======

 Nextflow is released under the Apache 2.0 license.
+Nextflow is a [registered trademark](https://github.com/nextflow-io/trademark).

 Citations
 =========